sbeliakou/playpit-labs/README.md

+# [DEPRECATED]

+> Every project approaches its end.
+>
+> I'm proud that this platform (and the idea in general) helped a lot of engineers to upgrade 202x core skills = Docker and Kubernetes, I've got a lot of positive feedback.
+Dozens of ideas were put into the backlog.
+>
+> The main reason why I'm stopping the support of this product - it's getting a lot of time and efforts

 # Playpit Labs: Local Hands-on Playground

 **Playpit-Labs** is a learner-centric Training Platform which enables to facilitate a wide range of learning tasks (investigation, troubleshooting, development) via interactive module system.